 Overview: Processing the full estate itself takes time and is not that urgent.
+It is important, but not necessarily urgent.
 It involves transferring ownership of any assets to the heirs – presumably yourself.
 You have to account for the assets, debts, and insurance with the Court.
-It’s not exactly easy, but the immediate things to do are things you can do yourself right now.
+It’s not exactly an easy process, and we recommend you hire an attorney for it, but the immediate things you need to do are things you can do yourself right now.

 Documents to Get: Get these documents right now.
 Hopefully you will find them easily.
 Look in filing cabinets, any home office the deceased had, a fire proof safe if you find one, or even a safe deposit box.

 - Death Certificate: Get several certified copies of the death certificate (you cannot just get one certified and make copies of it).
 Get one for each bank, and each financial company, and each life insurance policy, and a few extra just in case.
 Better to have too many than to run out.
 You can get more later, but it will cause a delay.
 See this link for the Department of Health’s website that will tell you how to do this.

 - Will: Did the deceased have a will?
 Do you have a copy?
 If so, it makes things easier.
 The will should appoint a “Personal Representative” (aka the Executor).
 That person is charged with doing all the work to open and administer the estate.
 Hopefully, that person is you.
 If not, you need to show this article to the person who is appointed.

 - Life Insurance Policies: Is there life insurance that needs to be applied for?
 Do you know the companies and have the policies?
 That is usually an urgent thing to do as it provides much needed income during this tough time.
 Call the insurance company and fill out their application.